 The main positive impacts of the introduction of agroforestry systems for sustainable cocoa farming include the improvement of ecosystem services in previously degraded areas.
-This had particular significance in the buffer zones of the Laguna Lachuá National Park and a Ramsar site.
+This had particular significance in the buffer zones of the Laguna Lachuá National Park, a Ramsar site.

-Through the Nature-based Solution intervention, 303 hectares of monocrop areas were changed to cocoa agroforestry systems in areas of high value for conservation.
-Changes of land-use to agroforestry systems contributed to greenhouse gas emissions reductions of 9,320 tonnes of CO2e (1,864 tonnes of CO2e per year; 80 per cent increase in CO2e storage in terrestrial biomass, such as trees and roots, and 20 per cent in soils), erosion reduction between 33.8 and 107.7 tonnes per ha depending on land-use prior to cocoa agroforestry systems and sedimentation reduction between 0.03 to 4.6 tonnes per ha depending on land-use prior to cocoa agroforestry systems.
+Through the Nature-based Solution intervention, 303 hectares of monocrop areas were changed to cocoa agroforestry systems in zones of high value for conservation.
+Changes of land use to agroforestry systems contributed to GHG emissions reductions of 9,320 tonnes of CO_2e (1,864 tonnes of CO_2e per year; 80% increase in CO_2e storage in terrestrial biomass, such as trees and roots, and 20% in soils), erosion reduction between 33.8 and 107.7 tonnes per hectare depending on land use prior to cocoa agroforestry systems, and sedimentation reduction between 0.03 and 4.6 tonnes per hectare depending on land use prior to cocoa agroforestry systems.

-Robust business model considering the full value chain: While the NbS intervention focused on changing land-uses towards good agricultural and manufacturing practices for cocoa agroforestry systems in the Lachuá Ecoregion, the project placed emphasis on developing strategies that cover the full cocoa value chain.
+Robust business model considering the full value chain: While the NbS intervention focused on changing land uses towards good agricultural and manufacturing practices for cocoa agroforestry systems in the Lachuá Ecoregion, the project placed emphasis on developing strategies that cover the full cocoa value chain.

-Long-term engagement and local knowledge to maximize biodiversity impact: A good understanding of the environmental, social, and economic challenges was ensured through over 20 years of work in the region.
+Long-term engagement and local knowledge to maximise biodiversity impact: A good understanding of the environmental, social and economic challenges was ensured through over 20 years of work in the region.
 This was supplemented with a set of assessments using the Restoration Opportunities Assessment Methodology (ROAM) and the InVEST tool to provide evidence of direct and co-benefits.

 Ensuring social inclusion and involvement of indigenous women and youth: Throughout the project, consultations and participatory approaches and free, prior and informed consent (FPIC) were applied.
-Local community associations were created and strengthened in close coordination with formal organizational structures (community councils for development).
+Local community associations were created and strengthened in close coordination with formal organisational structures (community councils for development).